-The Device Lab welcomes participants who will act in good faith, in the best interest of patients, when researching, disclosing, and addressing security issues.
+The Device Lab welcomes participants agreeing to act in good faith, in the best interest of patients, when researching, disclosing, and addressing security issues.

 As part of their product security programs, their proactive initiatives to test their products, and to enhance the cybersecurity of their medical technologies, select medical device makers are teaming up with the Biohacking Village.